cbare/cbare.github.io/_posts/2020-01-15-fourteenth-century.md

 ## Forshadowing Protestantism

 The sale of indulgences and church appointments eroded the authority of the Church.
-Clergy who amassed great wealth and kept mistresses were widely viewed and corrupt and venal.
+Clergy amassed great wealth and kept mistresses.
 The Western Schism between 1378-1418 did still more damage.

 Oxford theologian [John Wyclif](https://en.wikipedia.org/wiki/John_Wycliffe), denounced the sale of indugences and preached the disendowment of the temporal property of the Church and the exclusion of the clergy from temporal government.
 His followers produced an English translation of the Bible.